-We start with a core curriculum from Bridgeway Academy and add innovative programs which allow teens to learn as part of the community and not apart from it.
+We start with foundational classes in Scientific Inquiry, English Literature, and Civics and Community and add innovative programs which allow teens to learn as part of the community and not apart from it.

 We’re here to help students prepare for life after “high school,” regardless of what career path they choose.